MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 The `top-nested` operator accepts tabular data as input, and one or more aggregation clauses.
 The first aggregation clause (left-most) subdivides the input records into partitions, according to the unique values of some expression over those records.
-The clause then keeps a certain number of records that maximize (or minimize) this expression over the records.
+The clause then keeps a certain number of records that maximize or minimize this expression over the records.
 The next aggregation clause then applies a similar function, in a nested fashion.
 Each following clause is applied to the partition produced by the previous clause.
 This process continues for all aggregation clauses.

-As an example, the `top-nested` operator can be used to answer the following question: "For a table containing sales figures (country, salesperson, and amount sold), what are the top five countries by sales, and what are the top three salespersons in each of these countries."
+For example, the `top-nested` operator can be used to answer the following question: "For a table containing sales figures, such as country, salesperson, and amount sold, what are the top five countries by sales, and what are the top three salespeople in each of these countries."

 **Syntax**